IgniteResearch/SurgenDentist/docs/gum depigmentation.md

 – Once all bleeding is controlled, the treated sites may be covered with a dressing.

 ## LASER DEPIGMENTATION

-**

-– Topical anaesthesia can suffice with use of lasers.
+– Topical anesthesia can suffice with use of lasers.

 – The laser tip is activated and then used in contact with gums in continuous brushing strokes with feather light touch.